canro91/canro91.github.io/_posts/2020-08-11-HowToCreateFakesWithMoq.md

 Voilà!
 That's how we create fakes and mocks with Moq.
 Moq is a great library!
 It keeps its promise.
 It's easy to set up dependencies in our tests.
 We need to know only a few methods to start using it.
 We only need: `Setup`, `Returns`, `Throws`, and `Verify`.
 It has chosen to lower the barrier of writing tests.
 Give it a try! _To mock or not to mock!_

+If you use Moq often, avoid typing the same method names all the time with [these snippets I wrote for Visual Studio]({% post_url 2021-02-22-VisualStudioMoqSnippets %}).

 For more tips on writing unit tests, check my posts on how to write good unit tests by [reducing noise]({% post_url 2020-11-02-UnitTestingTips %}) and [writing failing tests]({% post_url 2021-02-05-FailingTest %}).
-If you use Moq often, avoid typing the same method names all the time with [these snippets I wrote for Visual Studio]({% post_url 2021-02-22-VisualStudioMoqSnippets %}).
+And don't miss the rest of my [Unit Testing 101 series]({% post_url 2021-08-30-UnitTesting %}) where I cover more subjects like this one.

 _Happy mocking time!_